-Here is an example of how this can work.
-A hotel chain decided to develop its own sustainable supply of olive oil rather than rely on traditional sources.
+Here is an example of how this can work: a hotel chain decided to develop its own sustainable supply of olive oil rather than rely on traditional sources.
 The chain funded the creation of olive groves and hired local residents to plant and care for the trees.
 The hotel buys the olive oil from these groves knowing that it was developed sustainably.
-In addition to creating more jobs, the hotel can claim that they have lowered their carbon foot print because their olive oil program is sequestering atmospheric carbon in the soil and the trees themselves.
+In addition to creating more jobs, the hotel can claim that they have lowered their carbon footprint because their olive oil program is sequestering atmospheric carbon in the soil and the trees themselves.

 Any visionary organization can benefit from an insetting program.
 Climate Smart Group is the leading expert on insetting in North America.
 Looking to reduce your environmental impact?
 Let’s talk about insetting projects customized for your company’s needs.

-As part of the CIG grant, Climate Smart Group first prepared “Assessing the Insetting Landscape” to assess the current state of insetting within the industry.
-This paper forms the basis of information for the CIG grant and helps illuminate potential roots forward.
+As part of the CIG grant, Climate Smart Group first prepared a whitepaper report – Assessing the Insetting Landscape – to assess the current state of insetting within the industry.
+This paper formed the basis of information for the CIG grant and helped illuminate potential roots forward.